napari/napari/docs/source/explanations/rendering.md

 too small is wasteful, since there is some overhead for each chunk.

 Napari's chunks play a similar role as do packets on a network or blocks on a disk.
-In all cases the goal is to break down arbitrarily sized data into digestible pieces of that can be processed smoothly one at a time.
+In all cases the goal is to break down large data into digestible pieces of that can be processed smoothly one at a time.

 ## Renderer Requirements